nerdsofalltrades/gdpr-cookie-monster/README.md

   text: 'Use your text why you are using Cookies here',
   privacyPolicyText: 'The title of the cookie policy link',
   privacyPolicyUrl: 'The URL to the cookie policy',
-  deny: 'The deny button title',
+  denyText: 'The deny button title',
-  allow: 'The allow button title'
+  allowText: 'The allow button title'
 };
 </script>
 ```